boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 export PATH=PATH:/sirius/bin/

-Note that you have to reopen your ”bash” shell to make the changes effective.
+Note that you have to reopen your "bash" shell to make the changes effective.

 ## Proxy servers